codezoners/USE18103/README.md

 - Note the background "shadow" to all the digits: can you reproduce this?

 - Can you make the colons between the digits flash once a second?
 (In other words: "on" one second, "off" the next.
 Doing the "on"/"off" cycle within one second requires sub-second timing, and we've not looked at how to do that yet.)

+- We worked with Python lists and iteration last session: if you're not sure how these work, do a bit of revision.
+There's a page on lists [here](https://www.w3schools.com/python/python_lists.asp).

 - Integration: can you create a sketch which combines the digital clock with one of the other time-based animations we worked on last session?
 Think of it as a digital clock with animated decoration.